r57zone/DualShock4-emulator/README.md

 ## Xbox controller
 The "Back" button on the Xbox controller emulating pressing the touchpad on a Sony DualShock 4.

-The "Share" button is assigned to the "F12" key.
+The "Share" button is tied to the simultaneous pressing of the "Back" and "Start" buttons or to the "F12" key.